8 Best Market Research Methods to Know Your Buyer Better

 Disregarding Bias

 Biases quickly cloud market insights, altering information and leading to wrong conclusions.
-These misconceptions may result in misguided tactics and lost chances for growth, be they personal biases by researchers or response bias among survey takers.
+These misconceptions may result in misguided tactics and missed opportunities for growth, whether due to personal biases among researchers or response bias among survey takers.

 This approach might need to include critical insights or trends that redefine your marketing strategy.
 For example, if some questions in the survey are leading or framed incorrectly, the answers might not accurately represent the genuine opinions of your target audience.